dhaven/davidhaven-blog/content/projects/protondrivesync/index.md

 follow.
 No StackOverflow snippets to copy from and no framework to use as a baseline.
 Services built by the Proton team don't support third-party integrations.
 This means there is no public API.
 This can be explained by the nature of Proton's services which are end-to-end encrypted and therefore need to ensure strong security standards.
-With third-party integrations you open the door to new attacks and also potentially leak user's data to third-parties.
+With third-party integrations you open the door to new attacks and also potentially leaking user's data to third-parties.
 Building something that lacks any developer support is difficult.
-My approach to solving this was to use the Proton apps [source code](https://github.com/ProtonMail/WebClients) as template, understand the logic they implemented and "copy" the same logic to my own app.
+My approach to solving this was to dive into the Proton apps [source code](https://github.com/ProtonMail/WebClients) to understand the logic and then implement the same logic in my own app.

 **Navigating large codebases**: You can very easily get lost when parsing large codebases.
 After going 20 levels deep in a call stack you might have forgotten what you were looking for.
 To make sure I didn’t get lost I relied on note taking.
 Describing in words what a certain file/function